SandipSeal/AWS_BigData/AWS_BigData_Notes.md

       SSE-C:Encryption key is provided by client.
 Data Key is passed in the header.
 Possible in API call only.
       Client side encryption: Data is encrypted by client before sending to AWS
 16. Amazon exposes both HTTP & HTTPS end-points.
 HTTPS must be used for SSE-C

+## AWS Athena

+### Athena Security

+1. Following Data can be encrypted in Athena -
+- Results of all the query output in AWS S3
+- AWS Glue data catalog
+2. Following S3 encryptions are supported in Athena -
+- SSE-S3
+- SSE-KMS
+- Client Side Encryption with KMS key <br />
+Athena does not support SSE with customer-provided keys (SSE-C), nor does it support client-side encryption using a client-side master key.

 ## AWS IoT